awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ### Task 3: Create an IAM role for Amazon SNS notifications<a name="monitoring-iam-notifications"></a>

 Use the following procedure to create an IAM role for Amazon SNS notifications\.
 This service role is used by Systems Manager to trigger Amazon SNS notifications\.
+In all subsequent procedures, this role is referred to as the Amazon SNS IAM role\.

 **To create an IAM service role for Amazon SNS notifications**